christopher-chandler/mooc-java-i/README.md

-# MOOC Java Programming I and II
+# MOOC Java Programming I
 Welcome to my repository to the MOOC Java Programming I course offered by the University of Helsinki.
 This repository serves as a collection of my  solutions for the MOOC Java Programming courses, covering fundamental aspects of Java programming.